By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 -

-might have already been marked as done and given a grade, hence falling back to the first scenario, wherecreditsFulfilled
+requirement un/assignwhereModule(s)are assigned to that particular requirement, where someModulesmight have already been marked as done and given a grade, hence falling back to the first scenario, wherecreditsFulfilledof a course would have to be updated. -

 And many others such as;

-Now, we have specified the possible scenarios where computeCredits(…)
+Now, we have specified the possible scenarios where computeCredits(…) might have to be

-, however we have not described how it actually works.
+invoked to update Credits of CourseInfo, however we have not described how it actually works.

-As from our previous discussion, we note that creditsFulfilled
+As from our previous discussion, we note that creditsFulfilled and

-is computed through summing up the creditsFulfilled
+creditsRequired is computed through summing up the creditsFulfilled and creditsRequired

-for the individual Requirements
+for the individual Requirements.

 More formally, the interactions between the various classes, for the computation to be performed are as such: